Rafael Devers Preview, Player Props: Red Sox vs. Royals

 Rafael Devers At The Plate

-- Devers has had an RBI in 53 games this year (42.1%), including 22 multi-RBI outings (17.5%).
-He has also driven in three or more of his team's runs in nine contests.
+- Devers has picked up an RBI in 41.7% of his games this season, with more than one RBI in 17.3% of his games.
+He has also driven in three or more runs in nine contests.

-- He has scored in 46% of his games this year, with two or more runs scored in 11.9%.
+- He has scored in 45.7% of his games this year, with more than one run scored in 11.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.